imattman/pdx-java-exercises/wordcount/README.md

 Write a program that that's composed of two (or more) classes, one with the responsibility of tracking word stats, and the other responsible for supplying the source of words.

-Try to make the WordStats class flexible for easy reuse by accepting a general word source such as Iterator<String>.
+Try to make the WordStats class flexible for easy reuse by accepting a general word source such as an `Iterator<String>`.

 There could be different implementations of string source: from files, from text fetched from a URL, etc., so long as the contract is fulfilled of producing an Iterator<String>.